smudge-js/smudge/notes/notes.md

     pbr.clear() with transparent material not working as expected?

+    pbr.line() bug: if your line is just 2 points and the closed option is true, the line won't draw

     would be nice if material downloads had unique names, maybe be able to specify a project name, version, or something?

     would be nice if live preview remembered which channel you were previewing on refresh